Eyesore123/Eyesore123/README.md

 - 👋 Hi, my name is Joni.
 Check out my homepage: https://eyesore123.github.io/Joni-s-portfolio/
+- I know I shouldn't say 'homepage' but landing page.
+From the perspective of website routing it is often the case that the homepage is not the landing page, but when it comes to Finnish - my native language -, people talk about "homepage".
 - 👀 Hobbies: coding, reading, gaming, calisthenics, anime/manga.
 - I'm not a fan of coding but I like tinkering.
 - 🌱 Currently I'm learning React.js, Vue.js and Next.js.
 For some reason I do almost everything with JavaScript.
 But I use PHP for backend.